 That answer seemed to please.
 She jumped up smiling and brushing her shorts.
-"Okay.
-Sure."
-The quiet was easy at first as each appeared to be deep into her own thoughts.
+"Okay, if you wanna."
+The quiet between them was easy at first as each appeared to be deep into her own thoughts.
 Bride limping, Rain skipping or dawdling along the verge of bushes and grass.
 Half a mile down the road Rain's husky voice broke the silence.
 "They stole me."
 "Who?
 You mean Steve and Evelyn?"
 Bride stopped and watched Rain scratch the back of her calf.
 "They said they found you, sitting in the rain."
-"True."
-"So why did you say 'stole'?
+"Yep."
+"So why did you say 'stole'"?

 "Because I didn't ask them to take me and they didn't ask if I wanted to go."
 "Then why did you?"
-"I was wet.
-Evelyn dried me and gave me a box of raisins to eat."
+"I was wet, freezing too.
+Evelyn gave me a blanket and a box of raisins to eat."
 "Are you sorry they took you?"
 I guess not, thought Bride, otherwise you would have run away.
 "Oh, no. Never.
 This is the best place.
-Besides there's no place else to go."
+Besides pushed her hair from her fore head there's no place else to go."
 Rain yawned and rubbed her nose.

 "You mean you don't have a home?"
 "I used to but my mother lives there."
-"You ran away."
-"No, She put me out.
+"So you ran away."
+"No I didn't.
+She threw me out.
 Said 'Get out.'
 So I did."
 "Why?
 Why would she do that?"
 Why would anybody do that to a child, Bride wondered.
 Even Dearest who for years couldn't bear to look at or touch her never threw her out.
 "Because I bit him."
 "Bit who?"
 "Some guy.
 A regular.
 One of the ones she let do it to me.
 Oh, look.
 Blueberries!"
 Rain was searching through roadside bushes.
 "Wait a minute," Bride said.
 "Do what to you?"
-"He stuck his thing in my mouth and I bit it.
+"He stuck his pee thing in my mouth and I bit it.
 So she apologized to him, gave back his five dollar bill and made me stand outside."
 The berries were bitter, not the wild sweet stuff she expected.
 "She wouldn't let me back in.
-I kept pounding.
+I kept pounding on the door.
 She opened it once to throw me my sweater."
 Rain spit the last bit of blueberry into the dirt.
-A smooth ridge of rock jutted parallel to the road.
+As Bride imagined the scene her stomach fluttered.